magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-email.md

 The further path to the configuration depends on the purpose of the template.
 For example, if the template is supposed to be used for sales emails, like new order notification, or invoice, it is configured under **Stores** > **Configuration** > SALES > **Sales Emails**.

-If your templte was created using a default one, then the path for configuration was specified on the template creation page in the <a href="#info_path">Used as Default For section.
+If your template was created using a default one, then the path for configuration was specified on the template creation page in the <a href="#info_path">**Used as Default For** field</a>.